altera-fpga/hls-samples/Tutorials/Features/task_sequence/parallel_loops/README.md

 2. [Task sequence](task_sequence/src/main.cpp) This implementation uses task sequences to schedule loops to run concurrently.
 Pipes are used to pass data between the loops.

 ## Build a Design
->**Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
-Set up your CLI environment by sourcing the `setvars` script in the root of your oneAPI installation every time you open a new terminal window.
+>**Note**: When working with the command-line interface (CLI), you should configure the HLS IP Gen Compiler using environment variables.
+Set up your CLI environment by sourcing the `fpgavars` script in the root of your HLS IP Gen Compiler installation every time you open a new terminal window.
 This practice ensures that your compiler, libraries, and tools are ready for development.
 >
 > Linux*:
-> - For system wide installations: `. /opt/intel/oneapi/setvars.sh`
-> - For private installations: ` . ~/intel/oneapi/setvars.sh`
+> - `source <install-dir>/fpgavars.sh`
-> - For non-POSIX shells, like csh, use the following command: `bash -c 'source <install-dir>/setvars.sh ; exec csh'`
+> - For non-POSIX shells, like csh, use the following command: `bash -c 'source <install-dir>/fpgavars.sh ; exec csh'`
->
-> Windows*:
-> - `C:\Program Files(x86)\Intel\oneAPI\setvars.bat`
-> - Windows PowerShell*, use the following command: `cmd.exe "/K" '"C:\Program Files (x86)\Intel\oneAPI\setvars.bat" && powershell'`
->
-> For more information on configuring environment variables, see [Use the setvars Script with Linux* or macOS*](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/current/use-the-setvars-and-oneapi-vars-scripts-with-linux.html) or [Use the setvars Script with Windows*](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/current/use-the-setvars-and-oneapi-vars-scripts-with.html).

 ### On Linux*